 There are a variety of poles to buy, with the lightest ones being the most expensive, but you’ll do fine with a mid-range one for most hikes.
-I do recommend getting ones that fold up so you can easily put them away and using the snow baskets that come most of them.
+I recommend getting ones that fold up to easily put away and using the snow baskets that come most of them.

 This is also an inexpensive gift for outdoor lovers that they probably haven’t thought of.
 I thought it was unnecessary until the first time I used one on a rainy day.
-You’ll want to sit down during your hike and the last thing you need is your winter hiking clothes getting soaked.
+You’ll want to sit down during your hike, and the last thing you need is your hiking clothes for cold weather getting soaked.

 There are several different types – some people prefer the ones that are already inflated, but I personally use a blow-up seating pad since it takes up hardly any space in my backpack.
 You’ll wish you had this on your winter backpacking checklist sooner once you once it.

-If you plan on an overnight trip, you’ll want to invest in a larger backpack such as a 40 L pack.
+If you plan on an overnight trip, you’ll want to invest in a larger backpack, such as a 50 L pack.
 Osprey is my favorite brand because it comfortably fits my shoulders, back, and hips.
 However, the most important thing is to make sure whatever pack you buy is comfortable when you walk around.

 Make sure to buy a rain cover as well if your pack doesn’t come with one so you can protect your items in case of a storm.

-These are worse case scenarios, so I’m not saying this to scare you.
+These are worst-case scenarios, so I’m not saying this to scare you.
 However, when an emergency blanket rolls up smaller than a can and costs less than $20, there’s no reason not to add this to your cold weather hiking gear.

-If you want to be as prepared as possible, I suggest investing in a navigation device for a life-saving winter hiking equipment.
-These are expensive and to be honest, they’re not necessary for easier day hikes.
-I do recommend ones like the Garmin inReach Explorer+ for overnight trips or going into the backcountry.
+If you want to be as prepared as possible, I suggest investing in a navigation device for life-saving winter hiking equipment.
+These are expensive, and to be honest, they’re not necessary for easier day hikes.
+I do recommend ones like the Garmin inReach Explorer for overnight trips or going into the backcountry.

-I’ll be honest – a JetBoil isn’t necessary, but this snow hiking equipment will greatly enhance your experience.
-You’re able to boil water in a matter of minutes so you can have hot chocolate, soup, or any other type of warm meal during your trip.
+I’ll be honest – a JetBoil isn’t necessary, but this snow hiking equipment will significantly enhance your experience.
+You can boil water in a matter of minutes so that you can have hot chocolate, soup, or any other warm meal during your trip.

 If you do an overnight trip, you’ll want to put it on your winter backpacking checklist.
 Nothing is better than a hot cup of coffee after waking up on a cold morning.